shubhanshubb/shubhanshubb/README.md

 When it comes to the back end, I am well-versed in working with MongoDB, which allows me to efficiently manage and structure the databases that power web applications.
 Additionally, my familiarity with cloud practices adds another layer of proficiency to my skill set.

-I have hands-on experience with Git, Bash, and Jira, enabling me to streamline the development process and ensure smooth collaboration within development teams.
+I have hands-on experience with Git, Bash, Figma, and Jira, enabling me to streamline the development process and ensure smooth collaboration within development teams.
 I am also a dedicated cloud enthusiast with a strong interest in Amazon Web Services (AWS).
 Cloud computing has revolutionized the way we deploy and manage applications, and I am excited about leveraging AWS services to build scalable and reliable solutions.